lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Token Value MUST NOT be sent as a variable-length residue to avoid ambiguity with Token Length.
 Therefore, the Token Length value MUST be used to define the size of the Compression Residue.
-A specific function designated as "TKL" MUST be used in the Rule.
+A specific function designated as "tkl" MUST be used in the Rule.
 During the decompression, this function returns the value contained in the Token Length field.

 # CoAP options
 CoAP defines options that are placed after the based header in Option